sbogucki12/GolfCard/README.md

 + Added an action in the controller to save new RoundNames (which will be able to use to search by)
 + Added some styling to the app
++ Added a modal component that will later be used for login

 **Day Seven (April 22, 2018)**